nygrenh/process-killer/README.md

                                before force killing them. [default: 3000]

 ARGS:
-    <process-name-substring>    All processes that contain this substring will be killed.
+    <pattern>    All processes that contain this pattern will be killed.
 Case insensitive.
 ```